rallytac/pub/misc/nsm/README.md

-# Network State Manager (NSM)
+# Network State Machine (NSM)

-Welcome to the Network State Manager (NSM)!
+Welcome to the Network State Machine (NSM)!
 This is a distributed state management system designed to coordinate network resources across multiple instances using a leader election protocol.
 Think of it as a smart coordinator that ensures only one instance is "active" at any given time, with automatic failover when needed.

 ## What is NSM?